Native American Lands Environmental Mitigation Program (NALEMP)

 DoD researches historic records, documents, and literature, and conducts interviews to evaluate all information about the reported impact.
 An onsite investigation occurs if additional information is needed.
 The reports are reviewed by all parties for accuracy and are entered into the NAMSEI system.
 NAMSEI helps track mitigation efforts and the exchange of information between the DoD and tribes.

 DoD works with tribes with selected projects on a government-to-government basis to determine how best to mitigate the environmental impact(s).
-Under NALMEP, DoD enters into Cooperative Agreements with tribal governments to address problems attributable to past DoD activities.
+Under NALEMP, DoD enters into Cooperative Agreements with tribal governments to address problems attributable to past DoD activities.
 These agreements incorporate “traditional ecological knowledge” into the design for cleanup, involve the tribe in project decision making, and develop tribal capacity regarding environmental services and technical remediation skills.
-DoD has executed 235 Cooperative Agreements with over 54 tribal nations at a total funding level of over $90 million.
+DoD has executed over 300 Cooperative Agreements with 60+ tribal nations at a total funding level of over $150 million.

 - Mitigated impacts at more than 100 sites

-- Completed cleanup at 80 sites (see partnership profiles below)
+- Completed cleanup at nearly 100 sites (see partnership profiles below)

 Profiles of Successful DoD-Tribal Partnerships